 Interesting places in North Holland

 We visit in North of Holland interesting places.
 On our trip to the north of The Netherlands we had two goals.
 On the one hand we wanted to see the tulip blossom.
-On the other hand, we wanted to see if the stereotypes circulating about Holland apply.
-We went in search of cheese, clogs and canals.
-We found what we wanted in villages and also on our journey between Amsterdam and the Gelderland.
-Whether North Holland offers interesting places, that is the question that we ask ourselves on this journey.
+On the other hand, we wanted to see if the clichés that were circulating about Holland were true.
+We went looking for cheese, wooden shoes and canals.
+We found what we were looking for in villages and also on our journey between Amsterdam and Gelderland.
+Whether the province of North Holland offers interesting places is the question that we ask ourselves on this trip.

 Holland we had with our visit to Rotterdam visited for the first time.
 On the trip there we got a taste of the country.
 As we drove past canals and saw windmills in the distance, we got a first impression of Holland.
 That made us curious.
 That's why we decided to spend more time this year for the country and its people.
 This time we wanted to go in search of clues.
 What we discovered there, we introduce you here.